gaurav-rattan/gaurav-rattan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-My research is mainly focused on
+My research is mainly focused on the interplay between *mathematics, algorithms and learning* in the domain of *graphs and networks*:

-* **Learning** on Graphs
-  * Design and Analysis of Graph Neural Networks

 * **Algorithms, Logic and Complexity** for Graphs
   * Graph Homomorphisms
   * Graph Isomorphisms

+* Theory and Applications of **Learning** on Graphs
+  * Design and Analysis of Graph Neural Networks

 Click on the above links to find representative papers.

 Since May 2024, I am an assistant professor at the University of Twente in the Department of Applied Mathematics.
 Previously, I was a postdoc at TU Darmstadt in the group of Pascal Schweitzer and a DFG Eigene Stelle researcher at RWTH Aachen in the group of Martin Grohe.
 Earlier, I did my PhD at IMSc Chennai and my B. Tech. at IIT Bombay.